bartoli/dataStr/README.md

-# dataStr
+# disaStr
-A data sharing platform using nostr for gossip
+A Decentralized Information Sharing Architecture using nostr for gossip

 Nostr Events:
 EV0 : i have a part of this repository